mecid/mecid.github.io/_posts/2023-06-20-mastering-scrollview-in-swiftui-target-behavior.md

 }
 ```

-As you can see in the example above, we use the scrollTargetBehavior view modifier with the viewAligned option to enable view snapping.
-ScrollView automatically decelerates after scrolling to align with the first visible item in its viewport.
+As you can see in the example above, we use the *scrollTargetBehavior* view modifier with the *viewAligned* option to enable view snapping. *ScrollView* automatically decelerates after scrolling to align with the first visible item in its viewport.

-The ScrollView uses the views inside to find the next item to target.
-Usually, you define the ScrollView with the lazy container inside, like LazyVGrid or LazyVStack.
-In this case, you should use the scrollTargetLayout view modifier on an instance of the LazyVGrid or LazyVStack to allow the ScrollView to target lazy views outside of the view bounds that still need to be created.
+The *ScrollView* uses the views inside to find the next item to target.
+Usually, you define the *ScrollView* with the lazy container inside, like *LazyVGrid* or *LazyVStack*.
+In this case, you should use the *scrollTargetLayout* view modifier on an instance of the *LazyVGrid* or *LazyVStack* to allow the *ScrollView* to target lazy views outside of the view bounds that still need to be created.

 ```swift
 struct ExampleScrollView: View {